AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

     See [Targeting an AMP email](../../delivery/using/defining-the-email-content.md#targeting-amp-email).

-1. Send your email a you would usually do.
+1. Send your email as you would usually do.
 See [Sending an AMP email](../../delivery/using/defining-the-email-content.md#sending-amp-email).

 ### Building AMP email content in Adobe Campaign {#build-amp-email-content}